ziobudda/n8n-json/README.md

 # n8n-nodes-json-storage

-This is an n8n community node for storing and retrieving key-value pairs in a JSON file.
+This is an n8n community node for storing, retrieving and deleting key-value pairs in a JSON file.

 ## Features

 - Save key-value pairs in a JSON file
 - Read values by key from the JSON file
+- Delete key-value pairs from the JSON file
 - Values are stored in base64 format for security
 - Simple and easy to use
 - Custom file path support